timetraveller-123/tp/docs/UserGuide.md

 **PharmHub – Where Precision Meets Prescription**
 <br><br>
 Are you a small remote pharmacist seeking to elevate precision and efficiency in your workplace?
+<br><br>
 Look no further, as PharmHub is here to answer your prayers.
 PharmHub is a powerful desktop application designed for the meticulous management of patients and their medication orders, while also always working behind the scenes ensuring every step taken does not have any errors.
 It's not just another GUI app; it's your optimized solution, with a focus on efficiency through a Command Line Interface (CLI)